 Check out the history of Peabody Dance feature story in the Spring 2015 Peabody Magazine

-Throughout its history, Peabody Dance has had a close connection with American Ballet Theatre, Juilliard, and major individuals who have shaped American dance.
-Since the 1950’s, figures such as modern dancer Dale Sehnert, Spanish dancer Maria Morales, tap dancer Mary Jane Brown, ballet visionary Barbara Weisberger, and recent artistic director and choreographer, Carol Bartlett, have developed ground-breaking programs and produced widely acclaimed professional dancers, choreographers, and directors, including recent Peabody Dance alumni now in Nai-Ni Chen Dance Company, Mark Morris Dance Group, and American Ballet Theatre.
+Throughout its history, Preparatory Dance has had a close connection with American Ballet Theatre, Juilliard, and major individuals who have shaped American dance.
+Since the 1950’s, figures such as modern dancer Dale Sehnert, Spanish dancer Maria Morales, tap dancer Mary Jane Brown, ballet visionary Barbara Weisberger, and recent artistic director and choreographer, Carol Bartlett, have developed ground-breaking programs and produced widely acclaimed professional dancers, choreographers, and directors, including recent alumni who danced with American Ballet Theatre, Ballet Tucson, Dallas Black Dance Theatre, Mark Morris Dance Group, Nai-Ni Chen Dance Company, and Oregon Ballet Theatre.

 Peabody Institute offers its first dance class in December 1914, launching Peabody Dance.
 The class, titled “Dalcroze Dancing and Physical Culture,” was taught by Portia Wagar, a 1912 Peabody Conservatory graduate who studied with Émile Jacques-Dalcroze at his school in Hellerau, Germany.

 Gertrude Colburn arrives to teach aesthetic and interpretive dancing, done with bare feet.
 This style of dance was influenced by American dance pioneer Isadora Duncan.
 Colburn becomes the director of all “Artistic Dancing.”
 Ruth Lemmert joins the faculty and becomes director of eurhythmics.